talahik/Ecommerce-Data-Quality/README.md

 # Ecommerce-Data-Quality
 A data cleaning project focused on enhancing the quality of an unclean e-commerce dataset.
-Includes steps like handling missing values, removing duplicates, and data transformation, with checkpoints to restore the dataset at various stages.
+Includes steps like handling missing values, removing duplicates, and data transformation.
 ## Dataset Description

 The dataset contains a list of products sold by an online store.
-Each row corresponds to a product and includes details about the product (e.g., color, size, price) as well as information about the seller (e.g., rating, photos, country).
+Each row corresponds to a product and includes details about the product (color, size, price) as well as information about the seller (rating, photos, country).

 ## Objective